 As a perfect example, Michael Jordan doesn't own the Jordan brand, Nike does.
 Michael gets paid royalties based on the sales and profits milestones.
 In a typical year, MJ earns $80 – $90 million in Jordan brand royalties.

 According to Adidas insiders who spoke off the record to the New York Times in June 2019, Kanye earns a 5% royalty on Yeezy.
 The same article estimated that Yeezy's 2019 gross revenue will be $1.3 billion.
 It's unclear if Kanye earns 5% on gross sales or net profits.
 If it was gross, his 2019 projected royalty would be around $65 million.
 If it's net profits, his 2019 royalty would be around $20 million.
-The $20 million estimate lines up a bit better with what Forbes and CNW have reported in recent years for Kanye's annual earnings.

 When the CEO of Adidas was interviewed by CNBC in May 2018, here's what he said about the Yeezy brand: